spasimir21/camera-processor/@camera-processor/virtual-background/README.md

 This package uses the [camera-processor](https://npmjs.com/package/camera-processor) framework.

-# Preparation
+# Preparation (For MLKit Model)

-You need to host the **models/mlkit-selfie.tflite** file somewhere on your server.
+You need to host the **MLKit Selfie Segmentation Model's .tflite** file ([here](https://github.com/google/mediapipe/blob/master/mediapipe/modules/selfie_segmentation/selfie_segmentation.tflite)) somewhere on your server.
 Since this package uses [tflite-helper](https://npmjs.com/package/tflite-helper), you'll also need to do the steps described in that package's **Preparation** section.

 # Usage